 25. Florida Southern College

-Florida Southern College, which is located in Lakeland, Florida, is one of the most famous campuses in the US..
+This Lakeland, Florida college is one of the most famous campuses in the US..
 Why?
-It boasts the most buildings designed by Frank Lloyd Wright, making it one of the most beautiful college campuses.
+FSC boasts the most buildings designed by Frank Lloyd Wright, making it one of the colleges with most beautiful campuses.

 Given Wright’s modern tastes, there aren’t any traditional quadrangles or ivy-covered brick buildings.
 However, the Annie Pfeiffer Chapel is an impressive building that is surrounded by beautiful shrubs located on the campus.